isabella232/solutions-geoevent-java/solutions-geoevent/processors/symbol-lookup-processor/README.md

 * Install the processor
     * Browse to `solutions-geoevent-java/solutions-processors/symbol-lookup-processor/target` (this directory is created when you execute mvn install).
-    * Copy the jar file and paste it into the deploy directory on your GeoEvent server (<GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
+    * Copy the jar file and paste it into the deploy directory on your GeoEvent Processor server (<GEP install location>\deploy\ -- default location is C:\Program Files\ArcGIS\Server\GeoEventProcessor\deploy)
-    *  Open the GeoEvent Processor Manager web application and ensure that the SymbolIdToNameProcessor, SymbolNameToIdProcessor, etc. processors are present on the 'Site' > 'Components' > 'Processors' page.
+    *  Open the GeoEvent Processor Manager web application and ensure that the SymbolIdToNameProcessor, SymbolNameToIdProcessor processors are present on the 'Site' > 'Components' > 'Processors' page.
 * Check the existing geoevent definitions
     *  Open the GeoEvent Processor Manager web application.
     *  Navigate to ‘Site’ > ‘GeoEvent Processor’ > ‘GeoEvent Definitions’